 Making the decision to go to graduate school is not an easy task.
 Since 1996, the team for Gradschools.com has been working to compile the most comprehensive listing of graduate programs available.
 The service is free, and it gives access to information on over 67,000 programs, across master's degree programs, Ph.D. programs, and certificate programs.

 This site offers free graduate school searches as well as matching career and interests to schools that offer those graduate programs.

 Contains a "Getting Started" page to help weigh the pros and cons of going to graduate school.
-Many articles are available to determine if graduate school is:
+Also offers many articles on topics like:

 An office of the United Stated Department of Education, this site provides a quick, two-page summary of federal aid resources available to graduate and professional degree students.

 The goal of this site is to provide undergraduates and young professionals with the essentials on earning a Master's in Education and the many specializations available.
 We share insights from authorities in the field, such as our video interview with The Council for the Accreditation of Educator Preparation, as well as subject guides, advice articles and more.
 The most recent addition to the website is a comprehensive directory of online Master's in Education programs, which includes more than 1,200 programs from over 300 schools.

 A new online resource for people interested in pursuing a Master's degree in Social Work.
 The website features state-specific guides to issues facing social workers, insights from social work educators such as Betsy Voshel, Director of Field Instruction at the University of Michigan, and more.